freeCodeCamp/testable-projects-fcc/CONTRIBUTING.md

 - Run `npm start` to start watching your files for changes
 - Then in another terminal tab, run `live-server` in the `local_test` directory
 - This will allow you to see your changes as you make them
-- Your changes will not be saved to the bundle until you run `npm build`
+- Your changes will not be saved to the bundle until you run `npm run build`
 - As a less desireable alternative, you can push your changes to your fork of this repo and utilize rawgit.com for a CDN style link that you can use to populate the test suite in CodePen or wherever else (use the right hand, non-production link).

 ### For adding functionality to the test suite itself